starrfree/angular-webgl-particle-simulation-template/README.md

-# Angular + WebGL template
+# Angular + WebGL particle simulaition template
-This is a quick start WebGL project template for Angular.
+This is a quick start WebGL particle simulation project template for Angular.